darklaunch/darklaunch.com/blog/2012/10/18/how-to-fix-error-command-gcc-failed-with-exit-status-1.md

+# How to Fix error: command 'gcc' failed with exit status 1

 If you get this error like I did when installing a python virtual environment, do the following on the command line:

 ```bash